tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 ## Guidelines for productive discussions

-After the anti-patterns, I like to offer some guide lines that can help us in becoming better at good communication, productive discussions.
+After the anti-patterns, I like to offer some guidelines that can help us in becoming better at good communication, productive discussions.

 ### The 'soft' ones
 *a.k.a.
 The hard ones to master*

 ##### Kindness
 Be gentle and polite.
-Show concern for others, value their opinions.
+Show concern for others.
+Value their opinions.
 ##### Consideration
 Be humble.
 Our own idea is just one idea.
 Really consider other ideas
 ##### Respect